pmqz/pmqz/README.md

-- 👋 Hi, I’m Eliza
+- 👋 Hi, I’m Elia
-- 👀 I’m interested in IT environment
-- 🌱 I’m currently learning c++, HTML & CSS
+- 🌱 I’m currently learning C++, HTML, CSS, JV, Java

 <!---
 pmqz/pmqz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.